theoddora/Interview_Prep/System Design/03_Scalability.md

 achieving that in the book’s resiliency part.
 What’s important to remember is that caching is an optimization, and the system needs to survive without it at the cost of being slower.

+# Microservices

+Splitting an application into services adds a great deal of complexity to the overall system, which is only worth paying if it can be amortized across many development teams.
+Let’s take a closer look at why that is.
+## Caveats

+### Tech stack
+While nothing forbids each microservice to use a different tech stack, doing so makes it more difficult for a developer to move from one team to another.
+And think of the sheer number of libraries — one for each language adopted — that need to be supported to provide common functionality that all services need, like logging.

+It’s only reasonable, then, to enforce a certain degree of standardization.
+One way to do that, while still allowing some degree of freedom, is to loosely encourage specific technologies by providing a great development experience for the teams that stick with the recommended portfolio of languages and technologies.

+### Communication
+Remote calls are expensive and introduce non-determinism.
+Much of what is described in this book is about dealing with the complexity of distributed processes communicating over the network.
+That said, a monolith doesn’t live in isolation either, since it serves external requests and likely depends on third-party APIs as well, so these issues need to be tackled there as well, albeit on a smaller scale.

+### Coupling
+Microservices should be loosely coupled so that a change in one service doesn’t require changing others.
+When that’s not the case, you can end up with a dreaded distributed monolith, which has all the downsides of a monolith while being an order of magnitude more complex due to its distributed nature.

+There are many causes of tight coupling, like fragile APIs that require clients to be updated whenever they change, shared libraries that have to be updated in lockstep across multiple services, or the use of static IP addresses to reference external services.

+### Resource provisioning
+To support a large number of independent services, it should be simple to provision new machines, data stores, and other commodity resources — you don’t want every team to come up with their own way of doing it.
+And, once these resources have been provisioned, they have to be configured.
+To pull this off efficiently, a fair amount of automation is needed.

+### Testing
+While testing individual microservices is not necessarily more challenging than testing a monolith, testing the integration of microservices is a lot harder.
+This is because very subtle and unexpected behaviors will emerge only when services interact with each other at scale in production.

+### Operations
+Just like with resource provisioning, there should be a common way of continuously delivering and deploying new builds safely to production so that each team doesn’t have to reinvent the wheel.

+Additionally, debugging failures, performance degradations, and bugs is a lot more challenging with microservices, as you can’t just load the whole application onto your local machine and step through it with a debugger.
+This is why having a good observability platform becomes crucial.

+###  Eventual consistency
+As a side effect of splitting an application into separate services, the data model no longer resides in a single data store.
+However, as we have learned in previous chapters, atomically updating data spread in different data stores, and guaranteeing strong consistency, is slow, expensive, and hard to get right.
+Hence, this type of architecture usually requires embracing eventual consistency.

+So to summarize, it’s generally best to start with a monolith and decompose it only when there is a good reason to do so.
+As a bonus, you can still componentize the monolith, with the advantage that it’s much easier to move the boundaries as the application grows.
+Once the monolith is well matured and growing pains start to arise, you can start to peel off one microservice at a time from it.

+## API gateway

+We need to rethink how the outside world communicates with the application.
+For example, a client might need to perform multiple requests to different services to fetch all the information it needs to complete a specific operation.
+This can be expensive on mobile devices, where every network request consumes precious battery life.

+Moreover, clients need to be aware of implementation details, such as the DNS names of all the internal services.
+This makes it challenging to change the application’s architecture as it requires changing the clients as well, which is hard to do if you don’t control them.
+Once a public API is out there, you had better be prepared to maintain it for a very long time.

+As is common in computer science, we can solve almost any problem by adding a layer of indirection.
+We can hide the internal APIs behind a public one that acts as a facade, or proxy, for the internal services .
+The service that exposes this public API is called the API gateway (a reverse proxy).

+### Core responsibilities

+#### Routing
+The most obvious function of an API gateway is routing inbound requests to internal services.
+One way to implement that is with the help of a routing map, which defines how the public API maps to the internal APIs.
+This mapping allows internal APIs to change without breaking external clients.
+For example, suppose there is a 1:1 mapping between a specific public endpoint and an internal one — if in the future the internal endpoint changes, the external clients can continue to use the public endpoint as if nothing had changed.

+#### Composition
+The data of a monolithic application generally resides in a single data store, but in a distributed system, it’s spread across multiple services, each using its own data store.
+As such, we might encounter use cases that require stitching data together from multiple sources.
+The API gateway can offer a higher-level API that queries multiple services and composes their responses.
+This relieves the client from knowing which services to query and reduces the number of requests it needs to perform to get the data it needs.

+Composing APIs is not simple.
+The availability of the composed API decreases as the number of internal calls increases, since each has a non-zero probability of failure.
+Moreover, the data might be inconsistent, as updates might not have propagated to all services yet; in that case, the gateway will have to resolve this discrepancy somehow.

+#### Translation
+The API gateway can translate from one IPC mechanism to another.
+For example, it can translate a RESTful HTTP request into an internal gRPC call.

+It can also expose different APIs to different clients.
+For example, the API for a desktop application could potentially return more data than the one for a mobile application, as the screen estate is larger and more information can be presented at once.
+Also, network calls are more expensive for mobile clients, and requests generally need to be batched to reduce battery usage.

+To meet these different and competing requirements, the gateway can provide different APIs tailored to different use cases and translate these to internal calls. *Graph-based* APIs are an increasingly popular solution for this.
+A graph-based API exposes a schema composed of types, fields, and relationships across types, which describes the data.
+Based on this schema, clients send queries declaring precisely what data they need, and the gateway’s job is to figure out how to translate these queries into internal API calls.

+This approach reduces the development time as there is no need to introduce different APIs for different use cases, and clients are free to specify what they need.
+There is still an API, though; it just happens that it’s described with a graph schema, and the gateway allows to perform restricted queries on it.
+GraphQL is the most popular technology in this space at the time of writing.

+#### Cross-cutting concerns
+As the API gateway is a reverse proxy, it can also implement cross- cutting functionality that otherwise would have to be part of each service.
+For example, it can cache frequently accessed resources or rate-limit requests to protect the internal services from being overwhelmed.

+Authentication and authorization are some of the most common and critical cross-cutting concerns. *Authentication* is the process of validating that a so-called *principal* — a human or an application — issuing a request is who it says it is. *Authorization* is the process of granting the authenticated principal permissions to perform specific operations, like creating, reading, updating, or deleting a particular resource.
+Typically, this is implemented by assigning one or more roles that grant specific permissions to a principal.